-To Get a Job, increase publicity, get referrals for clients or patients
+To Get a Job, to network, to increase publicity, to get referrals for clients/patients

 Close your eyes.
 Breathe out three times slowly.
 See yourself into a large tv screen sitting at your desk or table.
 Your appointment book is open.
 There are many phones there ringing.
 You are picking up each one who is calling you to come for an interview.
 You are hurriedly writing down all the appointment times in your book.
 Breathe out one time.
 Outside your door is a line of people going around the block who are waiting to offer you a job.

 To Get a Job or something you need; or to contain something you don't want